materialsproject/pymatgen/.github/CONTRIBUTING.md

    atomic number is given a variable name of capital Z, in line with accepted scientific convention), but generally, PEP 8 should be observed.
 3. **Python 3**.
 All code should seamless work with Python 2.7 and Python 3.x.
+   See more details below.
 4. **Documentation** required for all modules, classes and methods.
 In particular, the method docstrings should make clear the arguments expected and the return values.
-For complex algorithms (e.g., an Ewald summation), a summary of the alogirthm should be provided, and preferably with a link to a publication outlining the method in detail.
+For complex algorithms, a summary of the alogirthm should be provided, and preferably with a link to a publication outlining the method in detail.

 If in doubt, please refer to the core classes in pymatgen as well as associated unittests for examples of what is expected.